-'In Bad Taste, Disrespectful:' Photo Of Terror Attack In Kenya Sparks Controversy
+'In Bad Taste, Disrespectful': Photo Of Terrorist Attack In Kenya Sparks Controversy

 "In fact it stands alongside decades of visual coverage exploiting the pain and suffering of black and brown folks," she tweeted.

 The Foreign Correspondents' Association of East Africa, of which this reporter is a member, issued a statement backing The New York Times.
-The group pointed out that different media outlets have different guidelines and that Kenyans have every right to object to the Times use of that photograph.
+The group pointed out that different media outlets have different guidelines and that Kenyans have every right to object to the Times' use of that photograph.
 The FCA-EA, however, objected to the personal attacks against the Times correspondent who wrote the associated story.

-By Thursday afternoon, the controversy moved from the Twitter-verse to the real world.
-The Media Council of Kenya, which issues accreditation to all journalists in the country, gave The New York Times a 24-hour ultimatum: Either remove the picture and issue an apology, or lose your accreditation.
+By Thursday afternoon, the controversy had moved from the Twitterverse to the real world.
+The Media Council of Kenya, which issues accreditation to all journalists in the country, gave The New York Times a 24-hour ultimatum: Either remove the picture and issue an apology or lose your accreditation.

 "The MCK's position is that your publication was in bad taste, disrespectful to the victims and families of the affected victims in addition to being unprofessional," the council's chief, David Omwoyo, wrote.